-The board of directors has fixed the close of business on April 7, 2020 as the record date for the determination of stockholders entitled to notice of, and to vote at, this annual meeting of stockholders and any postponement or adjournment thereof.
+The board of directors has fixed the close of business on April 7, 2021 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any postponement or adjournment thereof.
 A list of stockholders entitled to vote at the Annual Meeting will be available for examination during ordinary business hours for 10 days prior to the Annual Meeting at our principal executive office at 545 Fifth Avenue, Suite 1400, New York, NY 10017.
 The stockholder list will also be available online during the Annual Meeting.
 Your vote is very important to the Company and all proxies are being solicited by the board of directors.
-So, whether or not you plan on attending the 2020 Annual Meeting of Stockholders, we encourage you to submit your proxy as soon as possible (i) by accessing the Internet site or by calling the toll-free number described in the proxy materials; or (ii) by signing, dating and returning a proxy card or instruction form provided to you.
+So, whether or not you plan on attending the Annual Meeting, we encourage you to submit your proxy as soon as possible (i) by accessing the Internet site or by calling the toll-free number described in the proxy materials; or (ii) by signing, dating and returning a proxy card or instruction form provided to you.
 By submitting your proxy promptly, you will save the Company the expense of further proxy solicitation.
-Please note that all votes cast by telephone or on the Internet must be cast prior to 11:59 p.m., Eastern Time, on June 3, 2020.
+Please note that all votes cast by telephone or on the Internet must be cast prior to 11:59 p.m., Eastern Time, on June 2, 2021.